-- (a) Each Cannabis Business Permit issued pursuant to this Chapter shall expire twelve (12) months after the date of issuance.
-Cannabis Business Permits may be renewed as provided in Section 6-5.18. - (b) A Cannabis Business Permit shall be exercised within twelve (12) months of issuance.
-Exercised shall be when any of the following occur: - a.
-A Certificate of Occupancy has been issued, - b.
-The permitted use(s) has commenced on the site, and - c.
-A City Building Permit or Grading Permit is secured, and construction lawfully commenced.
+(A) Each Cannabis Business Permit issued pursuant to this Chapter shall expire twelve (12) months after the date of issuance.
+Cannabis Business Permits may be renewed as provided in Section 6-5.18.

+- (B) A Cannabis Business Permit shall be exercised within twelve (12) months of issuance.
+Exercised shall be when any of the following occur: - (1) A Certificate of Occupancy has been issued, - (2) The permitted use(s) has commenced on the site, and - (3) A City Building Permit or Grading Permit is secured, and construction lawfully commenced.